 Read more: 5 tips to simplify your Web Design

 It is a known fact that humans always correlate things in the virtual world to those of the physical world.
-When it comes to a web interface, they always look for patterns in order to understand how certain things work.
+When it comes to sailing chartering, they always look for patterns in order to understand how certain things work.

 There is an expectation of how things on a website works, and if those things change from one page to another, it doesn’t only create confusion, but also frustration.